 Here is a game we probably all remember.
 Let the kids get crafty and make their own paper telephones.
 Make sure you measure out a 2-metre long piece of string out to use as the telephone cord.
 Then let them have socially distanced chats on their homemade devices.

 Remember doing any activity outdoors is said to be better in terms of the virus’ spread.
 And what better excuse to let the little ones explore nature a little?
 Scavenger hunts are great fun for children of all ages.
 Keep it simple for the little ones by making a list of easy-to-find outdoor items such as leaves, acorns, rock and pinecones and having them tick off the items as they go.

 Adjusting to the new situations is never easy but we should remember that children are often more resilient and pragmatic than adults.
-By finding fun ways to help them understand an essentially foreign concept like social distancing will simply make it easier for them to incorporate into their everyday lives.
+By finding fun ways to help them understand an essentially foreign concept like social distancing rules for kids, it will make it easier for them to incorporate them into their everyday lives.